 10 Millennial Restaurant Dining Trends

-Soon to surpass Baby Boomers in buying power, the Millennial generation is the largest US demographic.
-Comprised of people in their late teens to early 30s, Millennials are reshaping American business.
-For the restaurant industry, Millennials have their own distinct dining preferences.
-From the type of food they eat to how to market to them, Millennial dining trends are changing the way we eat out.
+For the restaurant industry, millennials have their own distinct dining preferences.
+From the type of food they eat to how to market to them, these 10 millennial dining trends are changing the way we eat out.

-According to a recent report, more and more people are looking for food with a story.
-This is especially true of Millennials who value individuality and uniqueness and adventure.
+More and more people are thought to be looking for food with a story.
+This is especially true of millennials who value individuality, uniqueness, and adventure.
 Dining out is a way to experience food from all over the world and to share that experience with friends.

-It is no coincident that the popularity of food trucks coincided with the rise of Millennial diners.
+It is no coincidence that the popularity of food trucks coincided with the rise of millennial diners.
 Food trucks offer unique foods in a fun and often social setting.

-Menu customization is an expectation for Millennials.
+Menu customization is a big expectation for millennials.
 They value choice and will not be happy with a one-size-fits-all menu.

-According to a report from the Nielsen Perishables Group, 30 percent of Millennials eat foods that are certified as organic foods.
+According to a report from the Nielsen Perishables Group, 30 percent of millennials eat foods that are certified as organic foods.
 There is increasing evidence to show that the American consumer is more concerned with healthy eating than ever before.
-In it’s National Household Survey, the National Restaurant Association reports that 81 percent of adults polled thought there were more healthy options available on restaurant menus than there were two years ago.

 Connecting Through Technology

-Important for restaurants to utilize social media and mobile technology to engage millennial customers.
-According to the YAYA Connection, 65 percent social media conversations are about where to eat out.
+It's important for restaurants to utilize social media and mobile technology to engage millennial customers.
+According to data from the YAYA Connection, 65 percent of social media conversations are about where to eat out.

 Small Batch Alcohol